nitroin/manuelserra.site/contents/posts/hello-world.md

 ### ...but do you need [GraphQL](https://graphql.org/), _seems over-engineered to me!_

-That was a real concern from one colleagues of mine, specifically from [@pscanf](https://pscanf.com/) (_hint: his site also is statically generated from React_) - because I've a great esteem of him and I totally agreed with him, that need to be addressed.
+That was a real concern from one colleagues of mine, specifically from [@pscanf](https://pscanf.com/) (_hint: his site also is statically generated from `React`_) - since I've a great esteem of him and I totally agreed with him, that needs to be addressed.

-But first, for those that are not familiar with [Gatsby](https://www.gatsbyjs.org/) this is more or less the canonical folder structure:
+But first, for those that are not familiar with [Gatsby](https://www.gatsbyjs.org/) this is more or less its canonical folder structure:

 ```bash
 ├── LICENSE